phaethonp/phaethonp.github.io/fork_the_gov.md

   * Collaborative Platforms: Use platforms like GitHub for collaborative development, bug tracking, and feature suggestions.
  * **Creating a Community of Self-Organized Open-Source Contributors:** The heart of this initiative lies in its community-driven approach.
 By fostering a global community of open-source developers around the Greek LLM project, we're ensuring that the model remains dynamic, relevant, and beneficial to all<br>

-### 12. What is the "Fork the government" movement?
+### 12. What is the "Fork the Government" movement?
 "fork the government", a phrase coined by Audrey Tang, encapsulates a modern approach to governance that draws inspiration from the world of open-source software.
 We are providing our own "fork" on how to deploy non-governmental technology applications for the Greek Society and the Greek Diaspora

 #### What is it, and how it works